-On Oct 30, 2019, Microsoft announced new rights to build a holistic high availability (HA) and disaster recovery (DR) plan for customers licensing SQL Server with Software Assurance (SA) coverage.
+Recently, Microsoft announced new rights to build a holistic, high availability (HA) and disaster recovery (DR) plan for SQL Server customers licensing with Software Assurance (SA).

 All new benefits can enable significant licensing cost savings for your SQL Server on-premises and on Azure VMs.